MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-industry-groups.md

 >   If you plan to synchronise your contacts with vendors, customers, or bank accounts in other parts of the application, you may want to set up a business relation for them.

 ## <a name="to-define-an-industry-group-code"></a>To define an industry group code
 The industry group code defines the type or category of the group, such as ADVERT for advertising, or PRESS, for TV and radio.
 You can have several industry group codes.
-To define the industry groups, you use the **Industry Groups** window.
+To define the industry groups, you use the **Industry Groups** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Industry Groups**, and then choose the related link.
 2. Choose the **New** action, and fill in a code and description.
 The code can be a maximum of 11 characters, and can be any combination of numbers and letters.